The degree structure of Weihrauch-reducibility: The lattices

 \section{The lattices}

-Compared to the definition of Weihrauch reducibility in \cite{brattka2}, we shall use a restricted version, which can readily be seen to yield the same degree structure, as every multi-valued function between represented spaces is trivially Weihrauch equivalent to its realizer relation. \begin{definition} For $P, Q : \subseteq \Baire \mto \Baire$, let $P \leq_W Q$ hold, iff there are computable $H, K :\subseteq \Baire \to \Baire$, such that for all choice functions $g$ of $Q$ the function $H\langle \id_\Baire, gK\rangle$ is a choice function of $P$. \end{definition}
+Compared to the definition of Weihrauch reducibility in \cite{brattka2}, we shall use a restricted version, which can readily be seen to yield the same degree structure, as every multi-valued function between represented spaces is trivially Weihrauch equivalent to its realizer relation. \begin{defi} For $P, Q : \subseteq \Baire \mto \Baire$, let $P \leq_W Q$ hold, iff there are computable $H, K :\subseteq \Baire \to \Baire$, such that for all choice functions $g$ of $Q$ the function $H\langle \id_\Baire, gK\rangle$ is a choice function of $P$. \end{defi}

 Here the notation $P : \subseteq \Baire \mto \Baire$ identifies $P$ as a partial multi-valued function on Baire space.
 These can be given by their graphs: Any $G \subseteq \Baire \times \Baire$ defines a partial multi-valued function $P_G$ with $\dom(P_G) = \{x \in \Baire \mid \exists y \ (x, y) \in G\}$ and $P_G(x) = \{y \in \Baire \mid (x, y) \in G\}$ for $x \in \dom(P_G)$.